bndtools/bnd/CONTRIBUTING.md

 Rebuilding: bnd is built with bnd.
 For that reason we rebuild and retest bnd with the build we just built.
 To do a full build-rebuild cycle (like the github build), you can use the following command:

-`./gradlew :build ; ./gradlew :gradle-plugins:build ; ./.github/scripts/rebuild-build.sh ; ./.github/scripts/rebuild-test.sh`
+`.cd /gradlew :build ; ./gradlew :gradle-plugins:build ; ./.github/scripts/rebuild-build.sh ; ./.github/scripts/rebuild-test.sh`

 We use [GitHub Actions](https://github.com/bndtools/bnd/actions?query=workflow%3A%22CI%20Build%22) for continuous integration and the repo includes a `.github/workflows/cibuild.yml` file to build via GitHub Actions.